nick-caros/remotework_carbon_code/README.md

 # The benefits and limitations of remote work for reducing carbon emissions
-Private repository for the code used in "The benefits and limitations of remote work for reducing carbon emissions" by Caros, Guo and Zhao (2023).
+Repository for the code used in "The benefits and limitations of remote work for reducing carbon emissions" by Caros, Guo and Zhao (2023).